-If you would like to talk with a qualified advisor on the subject, please contact Coddan Formations Agency today, and book a consultation.
+If you would like to talk with a qualified advisor on the subject, please contact Coddan today, and book a consultation.
 We can help construct a legal tax plan that legally enables you to minimise the amount of tax you pay while maximising your optimum profit.

-It is not worth taking the risk of building your own company structure for trading offshore if you have no knowledge or experience regarding the subject.
+It is not worth taking the risk of building your own company structure for trading overseas if you have no knowledge or experience regarding the subject.
 Many people follow their own uneducated initiative and believe that they can utilise the tax benefits overseas, but do not know the full extent of their liabilities.
 Dormant companies are not simply an easy option of maintaining a UK presence while trading elsewhere without paying the correct tax.
 While there are many benefits to dormant companies and ways in which they can minimise tax in addition to other company structures, you must be sure that you are following legal procedure.